demisto/content/Packs/CortexXDR/README.md

 ### 11. xdr-get-distribution-url
 ---
-Get the distribution URL for downloading the installation package.
+Gets the distribution URL for downloading the installation package.
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command